Ben-Kerman/mpv-sub-scripts/README.md

 X script-binding <action_name>
 ```

-`sub-pause-toggle-start` doesn't have a default binding and must to be assigned manually.
+`sub-pause-toggle-start` doesn't have a default binding and must be assigned manually.
 If you want a binding for both replaying and skipping add a line like this:

 ```